simonewebdesign/elm-new/README.md

 # elm new [![Build Status](https://travis-ci.org/simonewebdesign/elm-new.svg?branch=master)](https://travis-ci.org/simonewebdesign/elm-new)

-A CLI tool that **generates a file hierarchy for starting a new Elm project**.
-Same as `mix new`, `rails new`, `lein new` etc.
+> Clojure has `lein new`, Elixir has `mix new` and now Elm has `elm new`!

+With `elm new` you can easily **start a new Elm project from the command line**.

-The idea is to be able to start coding right away instead of wasting time with the initial boilerplate.
+The idea is to be able to start coding right away instead of wasting time setting up the initial Elm architecture boilerplate.
 This is especially useful if you do a lot of prototyping.

 ## Features

-- **Template based** — choose between `program`, `beginnerProgram` and `Navigation.program`
+- **Template based** — choose between `Html.program`, `Html.beginnerProgram` and `Navigation.program`
 - **No dependencies** — all you need is a shell (like bash, zsh, fish, etc.)
-- **Very simple** to install and use
+- **Very simple** to install and use. **100% test covered**.
+It just works!

 ## Usage